Pierre Poilievre: Housing and infrastructure

 Poilievre stated that a government led by him would permit a runway expansion at Billy Bishop Toronto City Airport, allowing jets to fly in and out of the airport.
 Poilievre cited increased competition in the aviation industry and travellers being provided with an alternative to Toronto's Pearson International Airport which had dealt with congestion and flight delays surpassing 50% around the month of July 2022.

 Poilievre blames bureaucracy for a lack of new housing and proposes requiring big cities with unaffordable housing to increase their number of new homes built by 15 per cent annually, in order to continue receiving full federal infrastructure money.
 Big cities that fail to keep up with the construction target would be withheld funds by the percentage they fall short, while those that meet the target would also be compensated up to $10,000 for every additional new home built.
 He also proposes compensating other smaller cities for building extra housing.

 Poilievre plans to sell off 15 per cent of the government's 37,000 buildings he considers to be under-utilized, so that they can be converted into affordable housing instead.
 Poilievre has also criticized "wealthy investors who borrow it (money) and bid up housing prices".
 The Conservatives under Poilievre voted against Bill C-31 (which introduced a one-time affordability allowance worth $500 for low-income renters), citing inflation concerns.
 In September 2023, Poilievre put forward a bill aiming to increase homebuilding, titled Bill C-356 (Building Homes Not Bureaucracy Act).

 On October 28, 2024, Poilievre proposed eliminating the GST on houses under $1 million while stating that it would save $40,000 on a $800,000 house and incentivize construction of 30,000 additional homes.
 Poilievre proposed to fund this GST elimination by cutting the Housing Accelerator Fund and the Housing Infrastructure Fund which he described as being unsuccessful in constructing infrastructure and homes.

+In 2026, he announced that he supported the cancellation of the Alto high speed rail project between Toronto and Quebec City.